Scottish Shortbread (Easy Shortbread Cookie Recipe)

 Simple and buttery Scottish Shortbread is considered the original, and in my opinion, the best shortbread cookie recipe.
 It is traditionally made with just 3 staple ingredients: butter, sugar, and flour.

 So what is the difference between shortbread and butter cookies?
-Well, while American butter cookies tend to be flat and on the crispy side, Scottish shortbread are made thick with a dense crumble.
+Well, while American butter cookies tend to be flat and on the crispy side, Scottish shortbread is made thick with a dense crumble.
 So although the ingredients used are similar, the preparation methods are quite different.

 We love the soft, tender, slightly crumbly consistency of these classic Scottish Shortbread cookies.
-But for a fresh twist we’ve added a few special ingredients to elevate them to an even more delicious holiday treat.
+But for a fresh twist, we’ve added a few special ingredients to elevate them to an even more delicious holiday treat.